stuartellis/stuartellis-site-hugo/content/posts/code-linting.md

 end
 ~~~

-To add Rubocop to your Ruby installation:
+To add Rubocop to your Ruby installation with RubyGems:

     gem install rubocop

+Use the helpful option to generate initial configuration files:

+    rubocop --auto-gen-config

-Then enter this command to install the Atom package:
+Finally, enter this command to install the Atom package:

     apm install linter-rubocop